mmaz/racecar_fall19/docs/server.md

 ### Convenient SCP

-With the shortcut, you can also SCP directories and files to the server easily, e.g., to copy to your team's directory:
+With the shortcut documented above, you can also SCP directories and files to the server easily, e.g., to copy to your team's directory:

 ```shell
 $ scp -r local_directory_w_training_images 6a01:~/teamN/ # where N is your team ID